-MATERIALS: Beer, Standard deck of card, a table
+MATERIALS OF HORSERACE: Beer, Standard deck of card, a table

 TYPE OF GAME: Drinking

-To set up the game, shuffle through the deck to find the four aces, and place them in a horizontal row across the table.
+Shuffle through the deck to find the four aces and place them in a horizontal row across the table.
 These aces are the horses.
-Deal 8 cards from the top of the deck to form an L with the Aces: the cards should be dealt in a vertical column perpendicular to the row of Aces.
-Each card in the column is referred to as a “link.”
+Deal 8 cards from the top of the deck to form an L with the Aces: deal the cards in a vertical column perpendicular to the row of Aces.
+Each card in the column is a “link.”

 Prior to starting the game, players bet on which horse (ace) they think will win.
 Bets are quantified by a number of drinks and a suit, for example, 4 on hearts.
 Players must drink half of the drinks they bet before the race begins.